guidefari/great-gatsby/src/posts/blog/react helmet triage/index.md

 ---

-I've been fighting against [react-helmet](https://www.gatsbyjs.com/plugins/gatsby-plugin-react-helmet/?=react%20helmet) for a while now, and debugging the issue has left me with conflicted views.
+I've been fighting against <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-react-helmet/?=react%20helmet" rel="noopener noreferrer">react-helmet</a> for a while now, and debugging the issue has left me with conflicted views.
 My SEO knowledge is a bit basic, that might explain why I'm struggling to catch the issue.

 I'll break down the article into 2 parts: